osirislab/CSAW-RED-2020-Quals/rev/LanguageIsSimplyPerfect/README.md

 	$ sudo apt-get install sbcl

+*** As an alternative, add-on the challenge code could also be shown in hexadecimal representation of the ASCII characters. ***

 ## Learnings from this challenge:
 - about the fibonacci number series
 - about the LISP Language syntax and the LISP Language in general
-- about hexadecimal represation of ASCII code
+- about hexadecimal represation of ASCII code (if that alternative is used)
 - about prefix notation (https://en.wikipedia.org/wiki/Polish_notation)
 - about recursive function calls

-*** As an alternative, add-on the challenge code could also be shown in hexadecimal representation of the ASCII characters. ***

 # Author: